 Rhode Island may be America's smallest state, but with 400 miles of coastline and more than its fair share of the country's National Historic Landmarks, it packs a wallop.
 Because Rhode Island is so petite, you can base yourself in one location—consider Newport, Narragansett or capital city Providence—and set out each day to check off must-see highlights.
-Here are suggestions for seeing the best of the Ocean State in five days.
+Here are suggestions for seeing the best of the Ocean State on a five-day summer vacation.

 Suggested Rhode Island Travel Itinerary

-Day 1: Begin your Rhode Island vacation with a relaxing day at Misquamicut Beach in Westerly.
-The family will enjoy the surf and the games and amusements.
+Day 1: Begin your Rhode Island getaway with a relaxing day at Misquamicut Beach in Westerly.
+The family will enjoy the surf and the games and amusements at Atlantic Beach Park.
+Water slide fun awaits at Water Wizz of Westerly if you're up for something more invigorating.
 Drive-in movies at the beach on select evenings May through October are old-fashioned fun and one of the best deals in Rhode Island.
+Consider spending the night at the new Hotel Maria, which is across the street from the beach.
+Or splurge on a stay at the incomparable Ocean House in nearby Watch Hill.

 Day 2: Head east to Newport and spend the morning viewing the magnificent mansions from the 3.5-mile Cliff Walk.
-Venture inside to tour one or two of your favorites.
+Venture inside to tour one or two that appeal to you.
 The Breakers is the largest, most opulent of these famous summer "cottages," and the family audio tour option makes it the best choice if you're traveling with children.
 You may also want to take a short trip to Portsmouth, Rhode Island, to visit whimsical, wonderful Green Animals Topiary Garden.
+Newport is known for its plethora of B&Bs, and there are elegant hotels like The Chanler at Clif Walk to choose from, as well.

 Day 3: In the morning, take the ferry from Newport to Block Island, and hop in a cab or rent a bicycle or moped to tour the island's spectacular scenery.
+You won't be able to squeeze in all of the 10 best things to do on Block Island, but check a few off the list.
 Make reservations in advance at a Block Island hotel if you'd like to spend the night.

 Tips for Rhode Island Visitors